 “How are you doing?”

 “I’m feeling good right now, but my wife doesn’t want to have sex with me because I keep drinking too much and acting like an asshole.
-I’ve been diving into porn, and now I’m thinking about leaving her for a 20-year-old stripper.”
+I’ve been diving into porn, and now I’m thinking about leaving her.

-“Damn, dude, you’re all fucked up.
+“Damn, dude, you’re all jacked up.
 Where do you wanna surf?”